GeWu-Lab/OGM-GE_CVPR2022/README.md

 # OGM-GE implemented in PyTorch

-Here is the code example of OGM-GE training strategy, which is a easy way to apply to different vanilla multimodal fusion networks or other multimodal networks, helping to achieve a more balanced and adequate training.
+Here is the source code of OGM-GE training strategy proposed in *Balanced Multimodal Learning via On-the-fly Gradient Modulation*, which is a easy way to apply to different vanilla multimodal fusion networks or other multimodal networks, helping to achieve a more balanced and adequate training.
 More analysis and details can be seen in the paper.

 This code includes four main dirs:
 'data to store data of database;